 Data Collection :

-Data collection focused on key growth and yield parameters, measured at various growth stages of the rice plants.
+.
 Plant height was recorded at the active tillering, panicle initiation, and harvest stages.
 The total number of tillers per hill was counted at the maximum tillering stage, panicle initiation, and flowering stages.
 Leaf area index (LAI) was measured Length-width method for the estimation of leaf area for Rice at different stages Palaniswamy et al. (1974).
 Dry matter production, determined as the total above-ground biomass, was recorded at the active tillering, panicle initiation, and harvest stages.
 Additionally, the days to 50% flowering were noted when half of the plants in each plot had flowered, and the days to harvest were calculated from the transplanting date to the physiological maturity date.
 Data were collected using standardized methods to ensure accuracy and reliability.

 Data Analysis :